ollej/shoutbridge/README.md

 which you will need to place in the options twitter_oauth_token and twitter_oauth_token_secret

+If you want the plugin to also read mentions of the configured Twitter account, set the "twitter_update_time" value to the number of seconds between each update.
+If you don't want this feature, set this value to 0.

+#### Notes ####
 The Twitter plugin shortens the names of the posters and adds the initials to the end of the tweet.
 It tries to be smart about it, but some user names are just not really possible to shorten automatically.